22 May Probate 101: What Is An Estate Account?

 A personal representative can open the account by bringing the following documents to the bank:

-- A form of identification: The bank will compare the personal representative’s identification to the name on the court and tax documents related to the deceased’s estate to make sure the name matches.
+- A form of identification: The bank will compare the personal representative’s identification to the name on the court and tax documents, such as the details of an IRS Payment Plan, related to the deceased’s estate to make sure the name matches.
 Then, the bank will make a copy of the representative’s identification for its file.
 A driver’s license, passport or birth certificate are all examples of forms of identification a personal representative can use to open the account.

 - EIN: The bank may refer to this document as the Employer Identification Number or Form SS-4.
 The EIN is the Tax ID number for the deceased’s estate.
 In order to obtain an EIN, the personal representative needs to complete this application on the IRS website.
 It should take about 20 minutes to complete.
 Click here for a detailed explanation on how to apply for an EIN.